 West Bali truly is the wild west of the island, with deserted beaches hammered by pounding surf, rolling green hills, lush rainforests and traditional Balinese villages that seem untouched by time.
-Whether you’re exploring the natural wonders of the West Bali National Park, hitting the swells at Balian Beach or snorkelling in the impossibly clear waters around Menjangan Island, one thing is for sure: this certainly ain’t no Kuta or Seminyak.
+Explore the natural wonders of the West Bali National Park, hit the swells at Balian Beach or dive in the impossibly clear waters around Menjangan Island.

 West Bali National Park (AKA Taman Nasional Bali Barat) covers a significant portion of Bali’s western tip, and is a protected sanctuary for verdant plant life, exotic animals, coral reefs, mangroves and pristine coastlines.
 The park may be a bit of a trek from other parts of Bali, but the trip is well worth it to see some of Bali’s most incredible and pure natural sites.

 Nestled in between the mountains and the sea, the small town of Negara is famous for its traditional bull races.
 The mighty bulls pull small chariots with village men inside, and the men urge the bulls to charge down roads and long stretches of sand in the hopes of crossing the finish line first.
 The best time to see the races is in August, when the region holds the Bupati Cup to determine the champion bull racer of the year.

 It would be a shame to come to Bali and not see Tanah Lot, considering the temple is an easy trip from most southern holiday hotspots.
 Tanah Lot rests on a rocky outcropping just offshore, and can only be reached during low tide.
 Although non-Balinese people are not allowed to enter the temple, you can still enjoy the views of the sun setting behind the silhouette of the multiple tiers from the beach.